HasTum/LLM-and-scraping/README.md

-**Overview:**
+**Job Listings Analysis and LLM-Powered Recommendation System** **Overview:**

-This project includes a set of tools for scraping, cleaning, visualizing, and analyzing job listings from Indeed, as well as an LLM-powered recommendation system that suggests job titles based on user-provided skills.
-The project is built in Python and works with a CSV file containing job data.
+This project provides a comprehensive suite of tools for collecting, cleaning, analyzing, and visualizing job listings from Indeed, coupled with an advanced LLM-based recommendation system.
+The recommendation system filters job listings by extracting skills from job descriptions and matching them with user-provided skills.
+The project is implemented in Python and operates on a CSV dataset containing job-related information.

-Project Structure
+**Project Structure:**
+The project directory is organized as follows:

+app_LLM.py:
-app_LLM.py: This script leverages a Large Language Model (LLM) to:
+A script that utilizes a Large Language Model (LLM) to:

 Extract relevant skills from job descriptions using regex.
-Filter job listings based on user input or generated skills.
+Filter job listings based on user input or LLM-generated skill recommendations.
-Provide job recommendations.
+Provide personalized job recommendations. scrape_cleaning_indeed.py:
+A script dedicated to:

-scrape_cleaning_indeed.py: This script handles the scraping of job data from Indeed and cleans the data for analysis.
+Scraping job data from Indeed using Python tools like BeautifulSoup.
+Cleaning and preprocessing the scraped data for analysis.
+Indeed_Jobs.csv:

-**Indeed_Jobs.csv:** A CSV file containing the scraped job data, including columns such as:
+A CSV file containing the cleaned and preprocessed job data.
+Key columns include:

-job_title: The title of the job.
+job_title: Title of the job.
 salary: Salary information (if available).
-company_name: The name of the company offering the job.
+company_name: The company offering the job.
-company_rating: The company's rating (if available).
+company_rating: Rating of the company (if available).
-description: A detailed description of the job.
-Visualizations: Code for generating visual representations of the job data (e.g., salary distributions, company ratings, job frequency by title, etc.).

-**Features:**

-Job Filtering:

-Enter a skill or set of skills, and the system will recommend relevant job listings based on those skills.
-The program will extract skills from job descriptions and compare them with user input to filter jobs.
-Web Scraping:

-Scrapes job data from Indeed and cleans the dataset for further analysis.
-LLM Recommendations:

-Uses an LLM to generate skill suggestions based on job descriptions.
-Data Visualizations:

-Generate visual insights into the job data, including:
+description: Detailed job description.

+**Visualizations Code:**
+Scripts for generating data visualizations such as:

 Salary distribution plots.
 Company rating histograms.
-Job frequency by title and location.
+Job frequency by title, skill, and location.
-More depending on the available data and visualizations.
+**Features:**
+**1. Job Filtering:**
+Users can input a skill or a set of skills.
+The program matches user-provided skills against skills extracted from job descriptions.
+Filters and displays job listings that align with the user's skill set.
+**2. Web Scraping:**
+Scrapes job listings from Indeed, collecting details like job titles, salaries, company ratings, and descriptions.
+Processes raw data into a structured format, saving it in a CSV file for further use.
+**3. LLM-Powered Recommendations:**
+The system uses an LLM to:
+Identify and extract skills from job descriptions.
+Suggest additional skills based on job trends.
+Match job listings to user-provided or LLM-suggested skills.
+**4. Data Visualizations:**
+Provides visual insights into the dataset:
+Salary Distributions: Visualizes salary ranges and averages.
+Company Ratings: Displays distributions of company ratings to help users gauge employer quality.
+Job Frequencies: Analyzes the frequency of job titles and skills across listings.
+Additional visualizations can be generated based on available data.

+**Getting Started:**
+Clone the Repository:

+Clone the project repository to your local system.
+Install Dependencies:

+Use pip install -r requirements.txt to install the required Python libraries.
+Run the Web Scraper:

+Execute scrape_cleaning_indeed.py to scrape and clean job data from Indeed.
+Generate Visualizations:

+Use the visualization scripts to analyze trends and patterns in the dataset.
+Run the LLM-based Recommendation System:

+Launch app_LLM.py to filter and recommend jobs based on input skills or LLM suggestions.

+**Future Enhancements and Suggestions:**
+Integration with Airflow:

+Automate the scraping, cleaning, and analysis workflows using Apache Airflow for scheduling and dependency management.
+Poetry for Dependency Management:

+Use Poetry instead of requirements.txt for a more structured and Pythonic dependency management system.
+Pre-commit Hooks:

+Set up pre-commit hooks for code quality checks, linting, and formatting using tools like black and flake8.
+Dashboard for Insights:

+Develop an interactive dashboard (e.g., Streamlit) for users to explore job trends and recommendations dynamically.
+Advanced LLM Features:

+Incorporate advanced LLM capabilities to generate cover letter drafts tailored to recommended jobs.

+**Conclusion:**
+This project streamlines the process of analyzing and finding suitable job listings by combining robust data scraping, cleaning techniques, and the power of LLMs.
+The visualizations provide meaningful insights, while the recommendation system enhances user experience by aligning job opportunities with individual skill sets.